 - Resume (2-page maximum)

 - Unofficial transcript

 - Two references (at least one of these must be from a faculty member at student’s current institution).
-Each reference must complete a recommendation form.
+Each reference must complete a recommendation form by March 1, 2019.

 Applications are welcome from students meeting the following criteria:

 - Sophomore, junior or senior continuing undergraduate studies in Fall 2019

 - Pursuing a major in engineering, mathematics or physical and life science (physics, chemistry or biology)

 - Strong quantitative skills and interest in research